Bertrand Traoré: Aston Villa

 On 19 September 2020, Traoré signed for Premier League side Aston Villa for an undisclosed fee, believed to be £17 million.
 He scored on his debut five days later, in a 3–0 away victory in the EFL Cup against Bristol City.
 He went on to make his league debut on 28 September as a second-half substitute in a 3–0 away win over Fulham.
 On 20 December, he scored his first Premier League goal in four years in a 3–0 away victory over local rivals West Bromwich Albion.

 On 23 May 2021, the final day of the Premier League season, Traore scored the first goal at Villa Park with fans in attendance since the start of the COVID-19 pandemic in a 2–1 win over former club Chelsea, in which he also won the penalty that Anwar El Ghazi converted for the winner.

 On 22 August 2022, Traoré signed for Süper Lig club İstanbul Başakşehir on a season-long loan.
 He was recalled early from that loan on 31 January 2023.
 On 4 April 2023, he scored his first goal for Villa in almost two years, coming on as a late substitute and netting the winner in a 2–1 away victory over Leicester City.
 Four days later, on 8 April 2023, he scored again for Villa, with the opening goal in a 2–0 home win against Nottingham Forest.
 On 12 January 2024, manager Unai Emery said the player was free to leave the club.

 Villarreal

 On 1 February 2024, Traoré joined La Liga side Villarreal on a free transfer, signing a contract until the end of the season.

 Return to Ajax

 On 15 July 2024, Traoré rejoined Dutch side Ajax by signing a contract until 2026.

 Sunderland

-On 1 September 2025, Traoré joined Premier League side Sunderland for a fee worth £2.5m, He signed a one year contract with an option for an additional year.
+On 1 September 2025, Traoré joined Premier League side Sunderland for a fee worth £2.5 million; he signed a one-year contract with an option for an additional year.

+Wolverhampton Wanderers

+On 7 September 2026, Traoré joined EFL Championship side Wolverhampton Wanderers as a free agent.